 |Experience (in months)||Rating Score (WE)|

-At this stage, a comprehensive score (CS) based on the GMAT, AP, WE, and DI score will be calculated as follows:
+At this stage, a comprehensive score (CS) based on the CAT, PAP, WE, GDI, and ADI scores will be calculated as follows:

-Based on the comprehensive score (CS), a shortlist will be prepared, and the shortlisted candidates will be receiving an email/communication from IIM Nagpur in January/February 2021.
-The candidates shortlisted in Stage 2 will move to the next stage of the Personal Interview (PI).
+Based on the comprehensive score (CS), a shortlist will be prepared, and the shortlisted candidates will be receiving an email/communication from IIM Nagpur.
+The candidates shortlisted in Stage 2 will move to the next stage– Personal Interview (PI).

 Final Selection of the Candidates